Carved Cherry Slant Lid Desk,

 Desk, Stand Up, Original Paint, Hinged Top, Fitted Interior

-White pine and poplar, rare form, clean
+White pine and poplar, rare form, clean - SOLD

 The rectangular lift-top, slant-lid with applied molding opens to reveal a fitted compartment featuring six cubbies above a single drawer centered by two pigeon holes either side; above a pair of ledger compartments.
 The writing surface is above three working drawers of dovetail construction that retain original turned wood pulls; the whole raised on tall ogee-cutout-feet.
 The original faux grained surface remains in fine condition and has developed a nice patina.